jungleli/nodejs/README.md

 ###Note:
-1.Configure to restart service automatic.Then you no need to restart the service every time some changed have been made. npm install -g nodemon nodemon -v
+1.Configure to restart service automatic.Then you no need to restart the service every time some changed have been made.  <br>
+npm install -g nodemon  <br>
+nodemon -v  <br>
-2.Modify package.json：
+2.Modify package.json： <br>
-"start": "nodemon ./bin/www"
+"start": "nodemon ./bin/www"  <br>
 npm start